-I co-founded and am CTO at Wayve, a UK start-up pioneering end-to-end deep learning technology for autonomous driving.
+I co-founded and am CTO at Wayve, a London-based start-up pioneering end-to-end deep learning algorithms for autonomous driving.
 We’ve raised over US$25m of funding and our team is the first company to be testing self-driving vehicles in central London.
 Additionally, I hold a research fellowship at Trinity College at the University of Cambridge.
 I grew up in New Zealand, studied mechatronics engineering at Auckland University, was awarded a Woolf Fisher Scholarship, helped design the algorithms which fly the Skydio drone, before completing a PhD in computer vision and robotics at Cambridge University.
-My work has appeared at leading computer vision, robotics and machine learning conferences, is the recipient of UK and European awards for scientific impact and I’ve been named on the Forbes 30 Under 30 young innovators list.
+My research has appeared at leading computer vision, robotics and machine learning conferences, is the recipient of UK and European awards for scientific impact and I’ve been named on the Forbes 30 Under 30 young innovators list.
 I’m interested in building robots which can learn to do more intelligent things with less data.

 News and Media